ingenerator/chef-ingenerator-mysql/README.md

 [!!]
 Note that this does not schedule any future updates of the timezone data - if you're not routinely building fresh boxes you will need to schedule this.

+### mysql_local_admin

+Provisions a database user for a system user, and drops a `.my.cnf` in the user's home directory.
+By default users can do most data manipulation but not modify the schema.
+You can customise the privileges by passing your own array to the resource.

+The user password will come from:

+* A `password` option passed to the resource
+* A `node['mysql']['local_admins'][username]['password']` attribute
+* A random secure password that will be persisted into the above node attribute for reuse.

 ### Testing
 See the [.travis.yml](.travis.yml) file for the current test scripts.